 Our headquarters is currently located in Montréal (Québec), Canada and consists of 7,700 square feet of leased office space under a lease that expires in November 2025 with an option to terminate in November 2023.
-We also have a U.S. subsidiary in Charlotte, North Carolina that occupies 5,116 square feet of leased office space under a lease that expires in September 2022.
-We believe that our facilities are adequate to meet our current needs.
+We also have a U.S. subsidiary in Charlotte, North Carolina that occupies 5,116 square feet of leased office space under a lease that expires in July 2022.
+We plan to expand the office space in Charlotte, NC to meet the future needs of our growing U.S. subsidiary for preparation of commercialization.